Graph Machine Learning in the Era of Large Language Models (LLMs): LLMs for Graph Models

 \subsubsection{Generating Augmented Information}

 Several studies investigate leveraging the generation capabilities and general knowledge of LLMs to generate augmented information from original textual attributes.
-TAPE~\cite{he2023harnessing} first leverages LLM to generate potential node labels and explanations, utilizing text attributes (such as title and abstract) as input.
-These labels and explanations generated by the LLM are regarded as augmented attributes.
-Subsequently, these augmented attributes are encoded by a fine-tuned language model (LM) and processed by a GNN model, which integrates the graph structure for making final predictions.
-In contrast to TAPE, KEA~\cite{chen2023exploring} does not directly predict node labels with LLM.
-Instead, LLM extracts terms mentioned in textual attributes and provides detailed descriptions of these terms.

-In the domain of molecular property prediction, both LLM4Mol~\cite{qian2023can} and GPT-MolBERTa~\cite{balaji2023gptmolberta} adopt a similar approach, where LLMs generate interpretations for input Simplified Molecular-Input Line-Entry System (SMILES) notations as augmented attributes.
+This augmented information can enhance the quality and depth of features available for graph learning, leading to improved model performance and generalization.
+TAPE~\cite{he2023harnessing} utilizes LLMs to generate potential node labels and explanations from textual attributes, such as titles and abstracts.
+These generated labels and explanations are treated as augmented attributes.
+A fine-tuned language model (LM) then encodes these attributes, which are subsequently processed by a GNN model to incorporate the graph structure for final predictions.
+In contrast to TAPE, KEA~\cite{chen2023exploring} does not directly use LLM-generated node labels as augmented information for graphs.
+Instead, LLM is employed to extract terms mentioned in textual attributes and provide detailed descriptions of these terms.
+In the domain of molecular graphs, LLM4Mol~\cite{qian2023can} and GPT-MolBERTa~\cite{balaji2023gptmolberta} utilize LLMs to interpret Simplified Molecular-Input Line-Entry System (SMILES) notations.
+These interpretations are considered augmented attributes to enhance the representation of graph structures.
+In recommender systems, researchers also explore leveraging LLMs to enrich the textual attributes of user-item interaction graphs.
+LLM-Rec~\cite{lyu2023llmrec} prompts LLMs to generate detailed descriptions for item nodes by explicitly stating the recommendation intent.
+Meanwhile, LLMRec~\cite{weillmrec} produces augmented information for user nodes by utilizing historical behavior data.
+It outputs user profiles, including attributes like age, gender, country, language, and preferred or disliked genres as auxiliary information.
+This auxiliary information enhances the GNN model's understanding of user-item interaction graphs, ultimately improving recommendation performance.

-In the realm of recommender systems, several methods leverage LLMs to enhance the textual attributes of both users and items.
-LLM-Rec~\cite{lyu2023llmrec} enables LLMs to produce more detailed item descriptions by explicitly stating the recommendation intent within the prompt.
-RLMRec~\cite{ren2023representation} explores using LLM to enhance user preference.
-Specifically, the LLM receives user and item information as input, generates user preferences, potential types of users that the item may attract, and the reasoning process.
-LLMRec~\cite{weillmrec} employs a similar approach to enhance item and user attributes in recommender systems.
-For instance, based on historical behavior information, LLM outputs user profiles like age, gender, country, language, and preferred or disliked genres.
-For item attributes, taking movie information such as title as input, LLM generates outputs such as movie director, country, and language.